colinmeinke/colinmeinke/posts/remembering-to-be-creative.md

 background gradients.

 I appreciate the benefits of working this way.
 I really do.
-Content- and mobile-first are inherent.
-I even appreciate some of the benefits that come with all modern websites looking and behaving the same.
+Content- and mobile-first are inherent which is a good thing.
+But it kills my creativity.

 ## Craft